ubports/installer-configs/README.md

 The specification includes two general files, that are written manually: The `index.json` file lists all available devices.
 If the installer detects a device automatically, it can query `aliases.json` to resolve the detected string to the canonical codename for the device.

 Every device is configured by a `<codename>.json` file that contains information about the device, as well as a list of steps to install different operating systems.
 Re-usable instructions for the user ("user actions") can also be specified, as well as configuration options for each available operating system.

+## License

+Original development by [Jan Sprinz](https://spri.nz).
+Copyright (C) 2019-2020 [UBports Foundation](https://ubports.com).

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.